MrSanySnay/oop_lab1_task2-1/README.md

-# Senchenya Vlad
+# Ivashkevich AlekThundet
-# today 07 september or any else, idk
+# today 14 september or any else, idk